Germany Bike Tours

 *Prices are in US Dollars, based on double occupancy.

-Carpe Mundo prides ourselves on offering one of the smallest group sizes and best leader to guest ratios in the industry.
-Two leaders accompany a maximum of 12 guests, allowing us to personalize the trip to best suit your travel needs and preferences.
+We pride ourselves on offering one of the smallest group sizes and best leader to guest ratios in the industry.
+Our average group size is 6-8 people, the maximum for this tour is 12 guests, and we never exceed a guide to customer ratio of 1:8.
+Our small groups allow us to personalize the trip based on the group to best suit your travel needs and preferences.
+Larger groups are available as a custom/private tour.

 Accommodations: This trip stays at some very unique and memorable hotels/inns!
 One of the trip highlights is staying at a four star medieval castle hotel overlooking the Rhine.
 The rooms are decorated with antiques and you will enjoy exploring the castle grounds and gardens.
 In Konigswinter, we stay at the historic four star Rheinhotel Dreesen, which served as the headquarters for the allies after WWII and has also hosted notable guests including kings, queens, and presidents (including Eisenhower).
 While staying in larger cities such as Koblenz and Cologne, we stay at centrally located 3-4 star properties.
 In some of the smaller towns, we stay at authentic family run inns that give a real feel for life on the Rhine.